Former Interpol President Sentenced To Prison In China For Corruption

 "It's not justice," she told The Guardian during a 2018 interview in Lyon.
 "I can tell you this because I am sitting here [in France]; other people can't tell the truth.
 I think the anti-corruption campaign in China has already been damaged.
 It has become a way of attacking people who are your enemy."

-She has sued the international police agency for failing to protect Meng and his family, and for being complicit in China's "wrongful acts" against her husband.
+She has sued the international police agency for failing to protect Meng and his family and for being complicit in China's "wrongful acts" against her husband.

 Meng Hongwei, for his part, says he has accepted the verdict in China and will not appeal, according to China's state-run Global Times newspaper.